iceddev/iceddev.github.io/markdown/2013-12-20-beefy-workflow-with-requirejs.md

 npm install requirejs
 ```

-If you have a `package.json` and want to stamp it with the dependency, add `--save-dev`
+If you have a `package.json` and want to add it to your devDependencies, add `--save-dev`
 to the command:

 ```bash